Bachelor of Digital Media - CC24

 CQUniversity's Bachelor of Digital Media will prepare you for a professional career in the digital media industry by providing practical skills and relevant theory that can be applied in a variety of fields associated with design, technology and media.

-The course's flexible structure allows you to focus on your individual strengths and interests by pursuing minors in graphic design, interactive media and video and animation, or a combination of these areas.
+The course's flexible structure allows you to focus on your individual strengths and interests by pursuing minors in graphic design, interactive media, screen production, animation, or a combination of these areas.

 Working within multimedia computer laboratories and production studios, you will learn how to create digital media works using industry-standard software development tools and techniques.
 You will learn how to think critically, solve problems, communicate effectively and work collaboratively as part of a multidisciplinary team.